Rogier Tower

+Description

-The Rogier Tower is built on the site of the Rogier International Centre (Centre International Rogier, Internationaal Rogiercentrum), also called the Martini Tower, which was formerly the tallest building in Belgium, but was demolished in 2001.
+The Rogier Tower was built on the site of the Rogier International Centre (Centre International Rogier, Internationaal Rogiercentrum), also called the Martini Tower, which was formerly the tallest building in Belgium, but was demolished in 2001.
 Constructed between 2002 and 2006, the Rogier Tower is 137 m tall.
 It was originally planned to be 179 m tall, but the proposal was rejected because the height was thought to be excessive.

-The Rogier Tower is also one of the few towers in Brussels whose roof is not horizontal, instead being made up of three inclined sections.
+The Rogier Tower is one of the few towers in Brussels whose roof is not horizontal, instead being made up of three inclined sections.
 It is also one of the only towers in the world to have a fully glass roof.

 Lighting

 The building has 6,000 windows, and 4,200 of these are equipped with an average of 12 light bulbs, each having a red, green and blue LED, allowing a broad palette of colours to be formed.
 These are lit up to form colourful displays, with each window acting as a pixel.
 To minimise power consumption, the LEDs only illuminate the outside of the closed blinds, and the reflection off the blinds illuminates the window.

 Initially, the displays were just abstract patterns or the temperature, but on special occasions and major holidays, customised displays were shown.
 Following the late-2000s recession, the lighting was greatly reduced, and the displays were on for only 10 minutes an hour.
 As from 2015, Belfius reactivated the lighting, especially for special occasions such as the Belgian Pride, the Special Olympics, the Olympic Games, Rode Neuzen Dag (Red Nose Day), Viva for Life or the Belgian National Day on 21 July.
 Belfius was involved in several of these occasions as sponsor or as co-organiser.